thecdil/argonaut-project/content/1-meta.md

 Sometime past 1950's the format shifts to one more familiar today, with only a couple top stories appearing on the front page.
 "Headline" fields for these issues will include more items from additional pages.
 Often the front page will include a "contents" box that will be a good clue for finding important stories to include.

-## subject

-A list of notable subjects contained within the issue, separated by a semi-colon, `;`.
+{% endcapture %}
+{% include alert.md text=notes color="info" %}

+{% endcapture %}
+{% include card.md text=headlines header="2.
+Record Headlines" %}

+{% capture subjects %}
+To create the `subject` field, assign "subject terms" describing the notable topics covered by the issue.
+Separate each subject with a semi-colon, `;`.
+Each issue will have a handful or more relevant terms.

+After scanning through an issue, you should have a good sense of appropriate subjects.
+Think about topics that might not be directly captured in the `headlines` text, but seem important to communicate what a major story is about.

+Use the [subjects table]({{ '/content/3-subjects.html' | relative_url }}) to explore the terms used in the existing Argonaut metadata.
+This will give you an idea of the types of terms that are applied.
+Using the same terms will help users find related content across issues.

 These subjects are U of I specific and do not use a controlled vocabulary.
 They should help users discover unique content and topics such as news related to U of I specific organizations, people, and events.
 Subjects should not try to cover everything in the issue, but represent a curated list of the most important and prevalent topics.

-After scanning through an issue, you should have a good sense of appropriate subjects.
-Think about topics which are not captured directly in the "headlines" text, but seem important to communicate what a major story is about.

-Subjects used in existing records can be seen in work/argo_subjects_old.csv
+{% endcapture %}
+{% include card.md text=subjects header="3.
+Assign Subjects" %}

-## cdm_pdf_link
+## Tips

-a link to the PDF on CONTENTdm
+- Check the [Examples]({{ '/content/4-examples.html' | relative_url }}) page for, well, examples.
+- Open the PDF in a new window so you can look at the Sheet and issue at the same time.
+- Drag Sheet's text entry box down to make it bigger.
+- Create your headlines in a notepad first, then paste into the correct cell with `Ctrl+V`.